Malmö: Rail

 Malmö is served by seven railway stations, the main one being Malmö Central Station.
 Via the City Tunnel, Malmö Central is connected to Triangeln and Hyllie stations, where all regional and local trains also stop.
 From Hyllie, the line links to the Öresund line and the Öresund Bridge, connecting Malmö to Copenhagen.
 The remaining stations Svågertorp, Persborg, Rosengård and Östervärn are located on the city's outskirts and are exclusively served by local trains.

 Long distance and regional trains

 There are several regular long distance trains departing from Malmö Central Station.
-SJ operates X 2000trains to Stockholm and Gothenburg and night trains to Stockholm, Hamburg and Berlin.
+SJ operates X 2000 trains to Stockholm and Gothenburg and night trains to Stockholm, Hamburg and Berlin.
 Snälltåget runs day trains to Stockholm and night trains to Åre in northern Sweden, to Hamburg, Berlin and Dresden in Germany and to Salzburg and Innsbruck in Austria.
 Lastly, Vy operates trains to Oslo, Norway.